Biography:

 Debbie Ariyo OBE, Founder

 A noted expert in Safeguarding Children, Debbie has specialist expertise in addressing socio-cultural factors affecting the protection and safeguarding of children of Black and African origins in the UK and Europe.
-She is a specialist in forced migration and human trafficking and has vast experience of designing and implementing diaspora anti-trafficking engagement programmes and service provision for those who have lived experience of these issues.
-She works in different capacities as a researcher, an advocate, a court expert witness, a trainer, a newspaper columnist, a philanthropist and a public speaker.
+She is also a specialist in forced migration and human trafficking and has vast experience of designing and implementing diaspora anti-trafficking engagement programmes and service provision for victims and survivors.
+She works in different capacities as a researcher, an advocate, a court expert witness, a newspaper columnist, a philanthropist and a public speaker.
+Debbie has trained thousands of professionals across the UK to improve their cultural competence and skills in working with children, young people and families.

-In 2020, Debbie established a private initiative for indigent pupils in Nigeria to access education through the provision of scholarships and financial support.
+Since 2020, Debbie has run a private initiative for indigent pupils in Nigeria to access education through the provision of scholarships and financial support.

 Debbie was appointed an Officer of the Order of the British Empire (OBE) in the Queen’s Birthday Honours List in June 2011 for her work with children and families.

-Debbie is a great lover of African art and theatre, studies Yoruba history, enjoys classical music and is a fan of Fela, the Nigerian Afro-beats maestro.
-She enjoys travelling, exploring the hidden gems in different places.
+Debbie is a great lover of African arts and theatre, She studies Yoruba history and enjoys travelling, exploring the hidden gems in different places.